How To Check My Default Gateway

 • Contact your ISP: If you're still having problems, contact your internet service provider for assistance.

-5. Security Considerations: Your default gateway is a critical component of your network infrastructure.
-It's important to protect your router from unauthorized access.
+5. Security Considerations: Your default gateway is a critical component of your network infrastructure. it helps to protect your router from unauthorized access.
 Here are some security tips:

 • Change the default password: Most routers come with a default password.
 Change it to a strong, unique password.